sinister-virus/quantum_computing_course2025/README.md

 # Quiz 1: Answer key is updated in this Repository in Quiz folder.
 # Quiz 2:
-The first [Quiz 2](https://forms.gle/cGN7iek6hG4ynSaf7) will be open for only REGISTERED participants.
+The [Quiz 2](https://forms.gle/cGN7iek6hG4ynSaf7) will be open for only REGISTERED participants.
 It is scheduled for **Sunday, 18 May 2025, between 08:00 PM and 09:00 PM IST**.
 Please note that only **registered participants** will be considered for evaluation.
 While attempting the quiz, make sure to use the Gmail ID you used during registration.

 ------------------------------------------------------------